Dr. Scott Elliott

 1. A $1,000.00 scholarship will be awarded annually with the exception of two $1,000.00 scholarships being offered if there was no recipient the previous year.

-2. Applicant must be an AHS youth member with two consecutive years in the AHS prior the year the application is being submitted.
+2. Applicant must be an AHS youth member or an AHS member not more than 19 years old.
+In either case, the applicant must have held AHS youth status for two consecutive years prior the year the application is being submitted.

 3. Applicant must be one of the following: a) Graduating senior in high school entering college, university or technical school. b) High school student enrolled in a dual credit program.